clairexen/riscv-fanfic/riscv-posit/riscv-posit.md

 - Instructions for working with vectors of posits, using V-extension vectors
 - Instructions for managing a quire and performing posit multiply-accumulate.

+The extension name "Xposit" shall be used for a core that supports all of the instructions up to XLEN listed below, including the floating point convert instructions when the core support F/D/Q, and the vector instructions when the core supports the V extension.

+The extension names "Xposit8", "Xposit16", "Xposit32", and "Xposit64" shall be
+used for cores that support scalar posit instructions up to the specified size.
+Such a core does not need to implement any posit-ieee floating point conversion instructions or vector instructions, even if the core support F/D/Q and/or V.

 Scalar Posit Extension
 ======================

+The scalar posit extension uses the general purpose integer registers.

+The posit instructions exist in .B, .H, .W, and .D variants, for 8-bit, 16-bit, 32-bit, and 64-bit posits.
+Posits that are smaller than XLEN are stored in the LSB end of the register, sign-extended to XLEN.
+With the exception of PNAR, the posit instructions ignore the upper bits of their inputs.

-Posits compare like integers, so all integer branch instructions and compare instructions work with posits as well, without the need for extra instructions.
+Posits compare like signed integers, so all integer branch instructions and compare instructions work with posits as well, without the need for extra instructions.

 Same for MIN/MAX (from B extension), negate, and abs().

 The following new instructions are added to the OP major opcode:

-	PADD       rd, rs1, rs2
+	PADD.[BHWD]   rd, rs1, rs2
-	PSUB       rd, rs1, rs2
+	PSUB.[BHWD]   rd, rs1, rs2
-	PMUL       rd, rs1, rs2
+	PMUL.[BHWD]   rd, rs1, rs2
-	PDIV       rd, rs1, rs2
+	PDIV.[BHWD]   rd, rs1, rs2
+	PSQRT.[BHWD]  rd, rs1
-	PSQRT      rd, rs1
+	PSIGN.[BHWD]  rd, rs1
-	PSIGN      rd, rs1
+	PNAR.[BHWD]   rd, rs1

 PSIGN returns the posit -1 if rs1 is negative, +1 if rs1 is positive, zero if rs1 is zero, and NaR is rs1 is NaR.

-Testing if the posit in a0 is NaR (for triggering runtime exceptions) is already a two-instruction sequence, so no special instruction is added for this application:

-	ADDI t0, a0, -1
-	BLT a0, t0, error
+PNAR returns the integer 1 is the posit argument is NaR, -1 if the posit argument is not well formed (not properly sign extended), and 0 otherwise.

 For "parsing" and generating posits we also add the following instructions:

-	PEXP  rd, rs1
+	PEXP.[BHWD]  rd, rs1
-	PFRC  rd, rs1, rs2
+	PFRC.[BHWD]  rd, rs1, rs2
-	PMAK  rd, rs1, rs2
+	PMAK.[BHWD]  rd, rs1, rs2

-  PEXP returns the "effective exponent" encoded in the posit "R" and "E" fields and implied by XLEN, and PFRAC returns the "effective fraction" encoded in the posit "S" and "F" fields, when given PEXP(X) in rs2, so that, ignoring rounting errors:
+PEXP returns the "effective exponent" encoded in the posit "R" and "E" fields and implied by the posit size, and PFRAC returns the "effective fraction" encoded in the posit "S" and "F" fields, when given PEXP(X) in rs2, so that, ignoring rounting errors:

 	X = exp2(PEXP(X)) * PFRAC(X, PEXP(X))

 When PEXP(X) is given to PFRC in rs2, then PFRAC(X) is aligned to the MSB end of the result, with the implicit 1 on position XLEN-2 and MSB (XLEN-1) used as sign bit.

-  If another value is given to PFRC in rs2 then the result is shifted accordingly, and shall satturate (not overflow) at INT_MIN and INT_MAX.
+If another value is given to PFRC in rs2 then the result is shifted accordingly, and shall satturate (not overflow) at XLEN_INT_MIN and XLEN_INT_MAX.

 PMAK reverses the process, with "effective fraction" in rs1 and "effective exponent" in rs2.

 When called with rs2=zero, PFRC returns the nearest integer that best approximates the posit, and PMAK simply converts an integer to a posit.

+When called with rs1=1, PMAK returns the posit for exp2(rs2).

 For zero and NaR we define:

-  PEXP returns INT_MIN if the argument is zero and INT_MAX if the argument is NaR.
+- PEXP returns XLEN_INT_MIN if the argument is zero and XLEN_INT_MAX if the argument is NaR.

-  PFRC returns zero if the argument is zero or NaR.
+- PFRC returns zero if the argument is zero or NaR.

-  PMAK returns NaR if rs1 is zero and rs2 is INT_MAX, and rounds to the next posit according to the above formula for all other values of rs1 and rs2.
+- PMAK returns NaR if rs1 is zero and rs2 is XLEN_INT_MAX, and rounds to the next posit according to the above formula for all other values of rs1 and rs2.

-For posit arithmetic on 8-bit and 16-bit values we define conversion functions that convert between an XLEN posit and a smaller posit:
+We also define conversion functions that convert between posit formats:

+	PCVT.H.B rd, rs1   (convert from posit8 to posit16)
+	PCVT.W.B rd, rs1   (convert from posit8 to posit32)
+	PCVT.D.B rd, rs1   (convert from posit8 to posit64, RV64-only)

+	PCVT.B.H rd, rs1   (convert from posit16 to posit8)
+	PCVT.W.H rd, rs1   (convert from posit16 to posit32)
+	PCVT.D.H rd, rs1   (convert from posit16 to posit64, RV64-only)

-	PCF8  rd, rs1
+	PCVT.B.W rd, rs1   (convert from posit32 to posit8)
-	PCF16 rd, rs1
+	PCVT.H.W rd, rs1   (convert from posit32 to posit16)
-	PCF32 rd, rs1  (RV64-only)
+	PCVT.D.W rd, rs1   (convert from posit32 to posit64, RV64-only)

-	PCT8  rd, rs1
+	PCVT.B.D rd, rs1   (convert from posit64 to posit8, RV64-only)
-	PCT16 rd, rs1
+	PCVT.H.D rd, rs1   (convert from posit64 to posit16, RV64-only)
-	PCT32 rd, rs1  (RV64-only)
+	PCVT.W.D rd, rs1   (convert from posit64 to posit32, RV64-only)

-The PCF* instructions convert from a smaller format to XLEN, and PCT* converts to a smaller format.

-The PCT* result is stored sign-extended in the destination register.
-This allows for direct comparison of posits <XLEN using standard integer compare instructions.

-The use of conversion functions best fits the common use-model for 8-bit and 16-bit arithmetic, where we usually want to use 8-bit and 16-bit formats for storing values in main memory, but actual computations should be performed in larger formats to minimize rounding errors.

 For architectures that support F/D/Q we also add conversion instructions:

-	PCFF.<fmt> rd, rs1
-	PCTF.<fmt> rd, rs1
+	PCFF.[BHWD].[FDQ] rd, rs1   (convert from ieee float to posit) PCTF.[FDQ].[BHWD] rd, rs1   (convert from posit to ieee float)

-PCFF.<fmt> converts an IEEE float (from a f0-f31 register) to a posit, and PCTF.<fmt> converts a posit to an IEEE float.
+PCFF converts an IEEE float (from a f0-f31 register) to a posit, and PCTF converts a posit to an IEEE float.

-On RV64 we also add *W variants of all the instructions above that operate on posit32 instead of posit64.
+In total, this are 4x6=24 R-type instructions, 4x4=16 unary compute instructions, 3x4=12 unary posit-posit convert instructions, and 2x3x4=24 unary posit-float convertion instructions.

+Thus the total required encoding space for this extension would be equivalent to just under 26 R-type instructions.

 Vector Posit Extension